wedding-photographer-ireland-014

 Get in touch.
 Tell them who you are and what you’d like on the day, let them know the date and the venues.
 The more details the better and expect a reply that caters to your individual questions.
 Personally, I would call the photographer.
 When it comes to the service industry the first point of contact means so much to me.
 A photographer should be polite, informative, understanding and most of all easy to talk to immediately.
 That’s the thing about good wedding photographers, they can relate to people instantaneously.
 A good photographer, doesn’t just have creative eyes, they’ve a great set of ears to listen to what’s being asked before the day, on the day and after the day.
 Most importantly they have the confidence and professional experience to deliver!

-What do I ask wedding photographers?
+What Questions should I ask a wedding photographer?

 This is where a phone call or a meeting is so important.
 Emails eat up a lot of a photographer’s time and they’ll send you a generic template to cover all the basics so if possible try and find their FAQ page.
 You can find mine here –